 Rspamd packages

-Please note that CentOS rpm packages requires EPEL to be installed in your system as many dependencies are missing from the base CentOS repositories.
+Please note that these packages require EPEL to be installed on your system as many dependencies are missing from the base repositories.
 You can learn how to install EPEL from their site: https://fedoraproject.org/wiki/EPEL.
-Fedora packages do not require EPEL or any other third-party repository.
 Please bear in mind, that you might also need debug symbols package for Rspamd to be able to fill bug reports about possible crashes.
 Debug symbols are placed in rspamd-debug package and could be safely installed even in the production environment.

 To install rspamd repo, please download the corresponding repository file and the signing key (both repo and all packages are signed with my GPG key).
 You could use the following commands to install rspamd stable1 RPM repository: